Edgar Wright: 2014–2017: Ant-Man and Baby Driver

-Wright was developing a live-action film based on the Marvel Comics superhero Ant-Man with Joe Cornish since 2006.
+Wright had been developing a live-action film based on the Marvel Comics superhero Ant-Man with Joe Cornish since 2006.
 However, on 23 May 2014, Wright and Marvel Studios issued a joint statement announcing that Wright would exit the movie due to creative differences.
 According to Wright, he had been hired as writer-director but became unhappy when Marvel wanted to write a new script.
 In 2017, he said: "The most diplomatic answer is I wanted to make a Marvel movie but I don't think they really wanted to make an Edgar Wright movie ... having written all my other movies, that's a tough thing to move forward.
 Suddenly becoming a director for hire on it, you’re sort of less emotionally invested and you start to wonder why you’re there, really."
 He was replaced by Peyton Reed as director, with Adam McKay and star Paul Rudd rewriting the screenplay.
 He and Cornish received both screenplay and story credits, with Wright also credited as executive producer.

 In July 2014, Wright announced that his next film would be Baby Driver.
 Wright has described the film as "kind of like a musical", and Deadline Hollywood described it as "a collision of crime, action, music, and sound".
 The film stars Ansel Elgort, Kevin Spacey, Lily James, Eiza González, Jon Hamm, and Jamie Foxx.
 The film began production on 11 February 2016 in Atlanta, and was released on 28 June 2017.

-2018–present: The Sparks-Brothers and Last Night in Soho
+2018–2023: The Sparks Brothers and Last Night in Soho

 In June 2018, Edgar announced he would be making a documentary on the cult pop rock band Sparks.
 He had covered the band's concert in London in May at the O2 Forum Kentish Town.
 This concert would be included in the documentary.
 The film had its world premiere at the 2021 Sundance Film Festival on 30 January 2021 and was theatrically released in North America on 18 June 2021, by Focus Features.

 In January 2019, it was announced that his next film will be a horror thriller film set in London and inspired by films such as Don't Look Now and Repulsion.
 In February 2019, it was revealed that the title was Last Night in Soho, with Anya Taylor-Joy attached to star.
 In February, Matt Smith and Thomasin McKenzie joined the cast.
 Other confirmed crew members include co-screenwriter Krysty Wilson-Cairns, editor Paul Machliss (who edited four episodes of Spaced in 2001 and all of Wright's films since Scott Pilgrim vs. the World) and Baby Driver production designer Marcus Rowland.
 The film was scheduled to be released on 25 September 2020 but was pushed back to 29 October 2021 owing to the COVID-19 pandemic.